Last Updated on

 This method is the dirty version of the previous one.
 User variables exist at session level, and can be accessed from any context.
 As a consequence, any procedure is able to set any user variable, and that variable can be read from any other procedure or outside of all procedures.
 This method allows to “return” a variable set of values.

 CREATE PROCEDURE test() BEGIN IF @a = 1 THEN SET @a := 'Hello'; SET @b := 'planet'; ELSE SET @a := 'Hello planet'; END IF; END mysql> SET @a := 1; Query OK, 0 rows affected (0.00 sec) mysql> CALL test; Query OK, 0 rows affected (0.00 sec) mysql> SELECT @a AS a, @b AS b; +-------+--------+ | a | b | +-------+--------+ | Hello | planet | +-------+--------+ 1 row in set (0.00 sec)

 Since MySQL has no native debugger for stored procedures, there is a temptation to use this method to track what happens during a procedure execution.
 But be careful: when doing this, it’s very easy to leave behind some dirty code.
 There are better ways to know what’s happening, see below.

 Returning a JSON document

-When you need to return multiple values without a fixed schema, JSON is the most logical choice.
-Not only it can be returned with any method, it can also be stored in tables.
+When you need to return multiple values without a fixed schema, a JSON document may be the most logical choice.
+Especially if you don’t know in advance how many values you will return.
+A JSON document can be returned with any method, and it can be stored in tables.
 However, you will need a version of MySQL (8.0) or MariaDB (10.2) that supports JSON functions.